Skip to main content

 MOSFET

-The MOSFET (metal oxide semiconductor field-effect transistor) transistor is a semiconductor device that is different than bipolar junction transistor in terms of construction though the applications remain the same as switching and amplifying.
+The MOSFET (metal oxide semiconductor field-effect transistor) is a semiconductor device that is different from the bipolar junction transistor in terms of construction, though the applications remain the same, as switching and amplifying.
 It has four terminals such as drain, gate, source, and body.
 The body is shorted with a source terminal.
 The gate is insulated from the channel near an extremely thin layer of metal oxide.
-Due to which it offers very high resistance compared to BJT.
+Due to which it offers very high resistance compared to a BJT.

 Advantages of MOSFET over BJT: